How to Set Up a Birthday Fundraiser

-On GoFundMe, we often see people tap into special occasions to give their crowdfunding efforts a big push on their big day.
+On GoFundMe, we often see people tap into special occasions to give their crowdfunding efforts an extra push on their big day.

 A successful birthday fundraiser